Digital Art & Design (DART)

 Transfers to both UC/CSU

-36 hours lecture; 54 hours lab; 90 hours totalRecommended Preparation: Completion of ARTS-101 with a minimum grade of C.
+36 hours lecture; 54 hours lab; 90 hours totalRecommended Preparation: Completion of ARTS-101 or DART-101 with a minimum grade of C.

 Transfers to both UC/CSU